(sabrina.chin at sirensconference.org)

 (faye.bi at sirensconference.org)

-Faye graduated with an honors degree in anthropology from Columbia University in 2010 and works as a children’s book publicist in New York, with specialties in event planning and social media strategy.
+Faye is a book-publishing professional based in New York City, and leads the Sirens communications team.
 She’s yet to read an immigrant story she hasn’t cried over, and is happiest planning nerdy parties, capping off a long run with brunch, and cycling along the East River.
-Faye has attended (almost!) every Sirens since its inception in 2009 and served as Design Coordinator in 2010.

 (simon.branford at sirensconference.org)